-On September 7, ISO-NE and NEPOOL jointly filed changes to Market Rule 1, the Information Policy and the centralized definitions section of the Tariff in response to the requirements of FERC Order 844 ("Order 844 Changes").
+On September 7, ISO-NE and NEPOOL jointly filed changes to Market Rule 1, the Information Policy and the centralized definitions section of the Tariff in response to the requirements of FERC Order 84439 ("Order 844 Changes").
 The September 7 filing proposes those revisions to meet Order 844's monthly reporting requirements.
 Each report will be publically available on the ISO website in machine-readable format.
 The Zonal Uplift Report will be reported 20 days after month's end, with daily Net Commitment Period Compensation ("NCPC") dollars by load zone and uplift category.
 The Resource-Specific Uplift Report will be reported 90 days after month's end, with total monthly NCPC dollars by resource.
 The Operator-Initiated Commitment Report will be reported 30 days after month's end, with the size, transmission zone, commitment reason, and commitment start time for the relevant commitments.
 Reference is made to the three reports in the Information Policy.
 With respect to the TCPF Requirements, a new defined term "Transmission Constraint Penalty Factor" was added to the Tariff's Centralized Definitions Section (§1.2.2) and the Tariff revised to reflect the ISO's current TCPF implementation.
 The Order 844 Changes were unanimously supported by the Participants Committee at its August 24 meeting.
-Comments on this filing are due September 28.
-Thus far, a doc-less intervention has been filed by Eversource.
+Comments on this filing were due September 28; none were filed.
+Doc-less interventions were filed by Dominion, Eversource, FirstLight, and NRG.
+This matter is pending before the FERC.
 If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).